 The anecdotes in the whistleblower complaint confirmed Culbreath’s concerns.
 “That affirmed my worst fears about what might be happening here,” she told CNN.

 Wooten describes speaking with detained women who didn’t fully understand why they had the medical procedure.

 “These immigrant women, I don’t think they really, totally, all the way understand this is what’s going to happen depending on who explains it to them,” Wooten said.

 The complaint also alleges the facility didn’t take necessary precautions to avoid the spread of Covid-19, which ultimately motivated Wooten to come forward.

 “I began to ask questions about why would the detainees not be tested — symptomatic or non-symptomatic,” Wooten said.
 “But what broke the back and the last straw was looking in and living it for yourself.
 Coming to work and being told that even though you’re being tested, you can report when CDC guidelines says stay home and a doctor’s note says stay home.”

 The allegations raised by Wooten are similar to those surfacing around the country from immigrants held at ICE facilities, according to court documents, lawyers and other whistleblowers.
 They include treating Covid-19 symptoms with over-the-counter cold medication, lack of social distancing and transfers of detainees despite heightened risk of spreading the virus.

 Wooten, according to the complaint, had “pleaded with ICDC Warden David Paulk in March when the facility had its first Covid-19 case to stop all transfers of individuals in and out the facility, but the Warden did not listen.”

-, there have been 43 total confirmed Covid-19 cases at the Irwin County Detention Center.
+According to ICE statistics, there have been 43 total confirmed Covid-19 cases at the Irwin County Detention Center.
 There have been more than 5,799 cases overall nationwide at ICE detention centers.